 For stories of other River Road Revolutionary War veterans go to: Rocky Hill Revolution.

-Find out more about Francis Heuston and his wife, Mahitable Griffin, at Revealing Hidden Stories.
+Heuston Burying Ground is not open to the public but more information about Francis Heuston and his wife, Mahitable Griffin, is available at Revealing Hidden Stories.

 Deborah Sampson Gannett